 To register your food business with the Yarriambiack Shire you must submit the following information to Council:

-- Complete the appropriate Food Premises Registration Form.
+- Complete the appropriate Food Premises Registration Form available below.

 - Payment of relevant Registration fee.
 Please contact Council for the relevant fee for your Food Premises.